heroku/buildpacks-procfile/README.md

 ## Configuration

-You may configure which processes are included in a build result by using a YAML-like syntax with bash commands:
+You may configure which process types and commands are included in a build result [like this](https://devcenter.heroku.com/articles/procfile#procfile-format):

 ```yaml
 # Example Procfile